vboussange/PhDthesis/draft/intro_v2.md

     - evolutioanry change: e.g. two species of bush cricket were show to have increased fractions of longer-winged (more disper- sive) individuals in recently founded populations, whilst two butterfly species ( Hesperia comma and Aricia agestis ) have increased the variety of habitat types that they can colonize. \cite{Thomas2001}
     - species dispersal: Bioclimate envelope models do not account for species dispersal, but instead aim to predict the potential range of organisms under changed climate
 - *The understanding of the key mechanisms that affect ecosystem properties is of utmost importance to anticipate ecosystem shifts.*

--
+## Endogenous forces in economic systems

-## Forward modelling of complex systems
+## Forward modelling of eco-evolutionary processes

-**Scientists have traditionally generated theories about laws underlying phenomena in nature using intuition, which predictions are validated against empirical data \cite{Sayama} \cite{Brummitt2020} \cite{Schmidt2009} --> Deduction process.
-The key difficulty has been to derive predictions from assumptions, leading to simplifications that has prevented the investigation of the effect of eco-evolutionary processes**.
+**Eco-evolutionary processes are difficult to observe in biological systems, and conducting controlled experiments to quantify their roles is usually not possible \cite{Pontarp2019}.
+As such, a deductive method relying on forward modelling has traditionally been used to investigate the effect of eco-evolutionary processes \cite{Brummitt2020}.
+Along this approach, hypotheses are embedded in a model -- so called mechanistic model \cite{XXX} --, wich forward integration generates predictions.
+The resulting qualitative dynamics and/or quantitative predictions are validated against common intuition and empirical data, and further refined to elaborate a theory \cite{Sayama,Brummitt2020,Schmidt2009}.**

 - model idea: experience of thought,to understand the cause and consequences of miscroscopic rules and laws
   - Simple mathematical models to investigate some long standing questions in ecology